 Training & Development

 Through the firm’s heralded “Gibbons Academy,” Gibbons devotes substantial time and resources to the training and development of all firm lawyers.
 For associates, these programs are designed to broaden their substantive knowledge on selected topics, impart valuable skills that will improve their practices, and provide them with increased director-level contact.
-GDI’s specific training series consists of meetings run by various directors in the firm, as well as outside speakers, and focuses on the development of minority and women attorneys in particular.
-GDI also presents substantive legal and non-legal educational programs and a variety of civic and cultural networking opportunities for an esteemed group of corporate minority executives and leaders.
+GDI’s specific training series consists of meetings run by various directors in the firm, as well as outside speakers, and focuses on professional development in the context of inclusivity.
+GDI also presents substantive legal and non-legal educational programs and a variety of civic and cultural networking opportunities for an esteemed group of the firm’s clients and professional colleagues with related interests.

 Mentoring